goauthentik/authentik/website/docs/user-group/user.md

 ### `goauthentik.io/user/can-change-email`

-Optional flag, when set to false prevents the user from changing their own email.
+Optional flag, when set to false prevents the user from changing their own email address.

 ### `goauthentik.io/user/token-expires`: